MikeKovarik/Sombra/readme.md

 ## 1NF:rM@7iON 1S P0vvErr

 In anticipation of Overwatch's new character Sombra an [ARG game](https://wiki.gamedetectives.net/index.php?title=Sombra_ARG) was held by Blizzard.
 Ciphered clues and puzzles were hidden throughout the game and websites.
-To help with cracking them Ive put together an app with various convertors, encoders and cipher translators.
+To help with cracking them I have put together an app with various convertors, encoders and cipher translators.
 The ARG is now over but I'd still like to publish the app as it has shown to be useful when developing stuff, educational and simply fun to play with.
 First step on the road was to release this library of encoders/decoders that power it.

 <p align="center">
   <img src="./app.gif">